satabdisaha/CCNA-200-301/README.md

   - Multiple routers connected in either a hub-and-spoke or full mesh configuration.
   - Each router is configured to test and compare different routing protocols.
   - PCs are used as endpoints to test connectivity across the network.

-*(You can include a diagram of your topology here or describe how each device is connected.)*

 ## Static Route